NM-TAFE/dip-programming-prj-advanced-gui-architect/journals/journal_alex.md

 - [ ] Committed to group repo

 ### Notes:
-Our team modified the program so that it processes the video and extracts code in the background rather than going to auditory_feedback.html.
-As a team, we all tried to add timestamps in player.html, and have extracted code to appear on the right side of the screen, and make the timestamps to navigate the video and the extracted code.
+As a team, we have updated the program to perform video processing and code extraction in the background rather than through the auditory_feedback.html interface.
+Additionally, we collaborated to enhance the player.html interface by incorporating timestamps and displaying extracted code to appear on the right side of the screen.
+These timestamps are designed to facilitate navigation through the video content and corresponding code segments.
+We want to use tab and shift + tab to navigate through the timestamps which will read out, and when the user presses enter, it will synchronise with the video and the extracted code.